 How Often Should I Pen Test?

-The general rule of thumb is to perform a pen test at least annually.
+The general rule of thumb is to perform a penetration test at least annually.
 In certain circumstances, you may need to perform a test more frequently than this, for example, if there has been a significant change to the system or architecture.
 It is also a good idea to pen test a new system or application before deployment.
-Ideally, a pen test on such systems or applications should be one of the final steps prior to deployment.
+Ideally, a penetration test on such systems or applications should be one of the final steps prior to deployment.
 If you perform one too far in advance of deployment, the system or application you test, may not be the same as the one deployed.
 You would, therefore, in reality, be deploying an untested system or application.

 There are other factors in deciding whether, or how often to pen test.
 The “risk appetite” of your organisation is an important one.
 How much risk is your organisation comfortable carrying?